-- Selection of Adjudicator.
-32 The Chief Academic and Compliance Officer or their designee will either designate an internal adjudicator or refer the matter to an external adjudicator with appropriate experience (in either case, the "Adjudicator").33 The Adjudicator will conduct a hearing on the matter as described more fully below.
-Neither SAE Institute's Title IX Coordinators, nor the Investigator, may serve as the Adjudicator.34 - Initial Notice of Hearing.
-At least 7 calendar days before the hearing, the Adjudicator will provide an initial, written notice to the parties that includes the following: (1) the date, time, and location of the hearing; (2) the charges to be reviewed by the Adjudicator; (3) the factual allegations concerning the violation; (4) the provisions of SAE Institute's Sexual Misconduct policy alleged to have been violated; (4) the sanctions that may be imposed; and (5) the specific rules and procedures for the hearing, including any rules of order or decorum. - Pre-Hearing Review of Documents.
-In advance of the hearing, the Complainant and Respondent will each have the opportunity to review the final investigation report, including any supplemental report,
+The Adjudicator will conduct a hearing on the matter as described more fully below.
+Neither SAE Institute's Title IX Coordinators, nor the Investigator, may serve as the Adjudicator.33

+• Initial Notice of Hearing.
+At least 7 calendar days before the hearing, the Adjudicator will provide an initial, written notice to the parties that includes the following: (1) the date, time, and location of the hearing; (2) the charges to be reviewed by the Adjudicator; (3) the factual allegations concerning the violation; (4) the provisions of SAE Institute's Sexual Misconduct policy alleged to have been violated; (4) the sanctions that may be imposed; and (5) the specific rules and procedures for the hearing, including any rules of order or decorum.